DistributeCompany/open-manufacturing-model-docs/docs/tutorials/sandwich-shop.md

 # Intermediate 2: Sandwich Shop Delivery

 Let's model a sandwich shop that takes custom orders and delivers them to customers.
 This example shows how OMM can handle food service operations with time-sensitive deliveries.
+Let's call that a manufacturing system.
 That's how flexible OMM is!

 ## What We're Building